annalisacoleman/annalisacoleman/README.md

 - 👀 I’m interested in HTML, CSS, JavaScript, Webflow, and Shopify.
 - 🌱 I’m currently learning HTML, CSS & JavaScript
 - 💞️ I’m looking to collaborate on fun e-commerce projects.
-- 📫 Reach me by email at projects@annalisacoleman.com

 <!---
 annalisacoleman/annalisacoleman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.